kklis/proxy/README.md

 ```
 proxy -l 8080 -h www.wikipedia.org -p 80 -o "tee fifo0 fifo1"
 ```
-Now when you send a request through the proxy you should see it on all terminals where you set up the listeners:
+Now when you send a request through the proxy, you should see it on all terminals where you set up the listeners:
 ```
 curl -i http://localhost:8080
 ```